The Flores Master of Business Administration Program

-Five distinct paths lead to the MBA degree: the 17-month Executive (EMBA), the 22-month Professional (PMBA), the 22-month full-time MBA, the 27-month Online MBA (OMBA), and the four-year cooperative JD/MBA program (which awards both a Bachelor of Civil Law (BCL) and a Juris Doctorate (JD).
+Seven distinct paths lead to the MBA degree: the 17-month Executive (EMBA), the 22-month Professional (PMBA), the 22-month full-time MBA, the 11-month full-time MBA for business majors only, the 18 to 27-month Online MBA (OMBA), the five-year joint IE/MBA, and the four-year cooperative JD/MBA program (which awards both a Bachelor of Civil Law (BCL) and a Juris Doctorate (JD).
 All Flores MBA programs are cohort based programs with specific course requirements.

 The Flores Executive MBA Program (EMBA) is designed for working professionals who are preparing for positions in executive management or ownership and can earn their degree while continuing their current employment.
 EMBA students generally meet every other Friday and Saturday for 17 months.
-The program includes a two-week international residency.
+The program includes a two, one-week international residency trips and executive coaching.
 Tuition and MBA fees cover tuition, books, materials, parking, and international residency.

 The Flores Professional MBA Program (PMBA) offers evening classes in a flexible format and accommodates the schedules of professionals with at least three years of full-time work experience who are preparing for management positions.
 PMBA students meet on campus over a continuous, 22-month period.
 Tuition and MBA fees cover tuition, books, materials, and parking.

-The LSU Online Flores MBA Program (OMBA) is designed for working professionals with a minimum of five years of post-baccalaureate, professional work experience who either live out-of-state or their lifestyle does not allow them the opportunity to attend the campus-based professional or executive programs.
+The LSU Online Flores MBA Program (OMBA) is designed for working professionals with a minimum of three years of post-baccalaureate, professional work experience who either live out-of-state or their lifestyle does not allow them the opportunity to attend the campus-based professional or executive programs.
 These students learn on a part-time basis while working.
-Students take one course per seven-week module and can graduate in 27-months.
+Students take one to two courses per seven-week module and can graduate in 18 to 27 months.